alexnitta/faunauth/README.md

 > This repository contains unofficial patterns, sample code, or tools to help developers build more effectively with Fauna.
 All Fauna Labs repositories are provided “as-is” and without support.
 By using this repository or its contents, you agree that this repository may never be officially supported and moved to the Fauna organization.

-This means `faunuath` is also experimental; use it at your own discretion.
+This means `faunauth` is also experimental; use it at your own discretion.

 ## Getting started